akash-kaul/C360-Dashboard/README.md

+# SUMMARY

+This project is an example UI, desgined using Ant Design Pro, for connecting to a TigerGraph backend database.
+It uses Ant along with other React components to configure the service and UI layers.

 # Ant Design Pro

 This project is initialized with [Ant Design Pro](https://pro.ant.design).
 Follow is the quick guide for how to use.